-The tester will utilize a different method such as pre-written scenarios and test cases to test the software and use the results obtained from these tools to find ways in which the system can be improved also QA team or testing team can find out how the product will perform when it is installed on the user’s system.
+The tester will utilize a different method such as pre-written scenarios and test cases to test the software and use the results obtained from these tools to find ways in which the system can be improved also QA team or testing team can find out how the the product will perform when it is installed on the user’s system.

 Acceptance testing ranges from easily finding spelling mistakes and cosmetic errors to relatable bugs that could cause a major error in the application.

 © Copyright 2023 QACraft Pvt.
 Ltd. All rights reserved.